 Validate JSON Web Tokens

-Manually implement the checks described in specification RFC 7519 > 7.2 Validating a JWT.
+Manually implementing the checks described in specification RFC 7519 > 7.2 Validating a JWT.

 We strongly recommend that you use middleware or one of the existing open source third-party libraries to parse and validate JWTs.
 At JWT.io, you can find libraries for various platforms and languages, such as .NET, Python, Java, Ruby, Objective-C, Swift, and PHP.